 Compute Engine's current image import workflow has been tested for compatibility with the following OS versions.

-If you are looking to use Windows 7 SP1 or Windows 2008 R2, your image must support SHA2 signing as Compute Engine drivers are signed with SHA2.
-Additionally, certain agents from 3rd party cloud providers might interfere with the Compute Engine driver installation workflow and should be removed prior to import.
+If you would like to import Windows 7 SP1 or Windows 2008 R2 SP1, the image must support SHA2 signing since Compute Engine drivers are signed with SHA2.
+Also note that certain agents from 3rd party cloud providers might interfere with the Compute Engine driver installation workflow and should be removed prior to import.

 Pricing and availability